 “We will eventually have SEE VT up and running for an in-person delivery and will continue developing the program until that happens,” said Azano.
 “We are committed to closing the opportunity gap for rural students.”

 As for the Appalachian Rural Talent Initiative, Azano hopes to build onto the experiences learned through another rural-based gifted program.
 For the past six years, Azano has helped lead research in rural education through a U.S. Department of Education grant called “Promoting PLACE in Rural Schools.”
 She’s worked in several school districts in Southwest Virginia and Kentucky.

 “When visiting these schools near the end of the grant, teachers and community stakeholders often asked, ‘what now?’
-They wanted to sustain the efforts we had made and learn about regional enrichment opportunities for students,” said Azano.
-“It’s exciting to now be able to provide answers.”
+They wanted to sustain our efforts and learn about regional enrichment opportunities for students,” said Azano.
+“It’s exciting to be able to provide answers.”

 Schools in geographically remote areas tend to have inadequate staffing levels for gifted resource instruction.
 Further, traditional practices in identifying students for gifted education often require students to meet exceptionally high standards for eligibility, resulting in schools missing opportunities to cultivate talent, Azano added.